farazhashmi21/demo/wp-content/plugins/wp-carousel-free/readme.txt

 = AUTOMATIC INSTALLATION (EASIEST WAY) =

-To do an automatic install of WordPress Carousel, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of WP Carousel, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
-In the search field type "WordPress Carousel".
+In the search field type "WP Carousel".
 Once you have found it you can install it by simply clicking "Install Now" and then "Activate".

 = MANUAL INSTALLATION =